lizmat/articles/cases-of-UPPER-3.md

 frobnicate();  # commit database transaction frobnicate();  # rollback database transaction
 ```
+Or do something else entirely.
 It's hard to come up with short examples that aren't contrived.

 > The `KEEP` and `UNDO` phasers are used by some very prominent modules in the [Raku Ecosystem](https://raku.land), such as [`zef`](https://raku.land/zef:ugexe/zef), [`Red`](https://raku.land/zef:FCO/Red) and [`Net::BGP`](https://raku.land/zef:jmaslak/Net::BGP).
 So they have definitely proven their worth!